jim-easterbrook/pywws/src/doc/essentials/dependencies.rst

 Flexible timed tasks
 --------------------

-The :py:mod:`pywws.Tasks` module can do tasks at particular times and/or dates.
+The :py:mod:`pywws.regulartasks` module can do tasks at particular times and/or dates.
 This requires the croniter library.
 (Simple hourly, daily or 'live' tasks don't need this library.)